 The book of Romance and Descent contains compositions inspired by the philosophic ideology of Thomas Mann and the growth and progression of life from a bottomless past.
 The thematic material of these works is often recycled in many different forms throughout the different movements.
 The "recycling" of ideas is representative of the affect the past has on the present and present's foundation for the future.
 The works contained in this book are somber, but hopeful, a buoyantdark light, grasping for a better future.

 In E.T.A Hoffman's novel The Life and Opinions of the Tomcat Murr, the tomcat Murr creates a collection of his most profound thoughts, of which he himself could not understand, under the title of Acanthus Leaves.
-The works contained in my book of Acanthus Leaves dwell in the blissful madness, mystery, and dream worlds of the subconscious.
-Rather than attempting to explain the unexplainable, these pieces embrace and fantasize over visions and planets of different dimensions.
+My attempts to reflect Murr’s wonderful and ineffable thoughts are reflected in the organically developed themes and motives of these pieces.
+The treatment of motivic development my pieces in this book is specific to each instrument, register, and location of occurrence.
+My goal in treating musical material as such is to create a sense of disorder within cohesion.
 These works often combine the serene and sublime with the insatiable volatility of fire.

-Life and Opinions is a book of compositions inspired by writings of the tomcat Murr from E.T.A Hoffman's novel The Life and Opinions of the Tomcat Murr.
+Life and Opinions is another book of compositions inspired by the protagonist of E.T.A.
+Hoffman’s novel Life and Opinions of the Tomcat Murr.
 Each work of this book consists of a musical dialogue between contrasting ideas.
 The moods of these dialogues blend the contrasts of peace and chaos, vigor and lethargy, elation and despair, with an overall tinge of wonder and curiosity.